Herberto Sales: Early years

-He studied elementary school in Andaraí, a former mining town of Chapada Diamantina.
-He went to Salvador to attend the gym at the Antônio Vieira College, jesuits, where his talent was observed by the teachers, among whom Father Cabral, who had also encouraged the talents of Anísio Teixeira and Flávio Neves, in Caetité (hometown of both and where the Jesuit had directed the college "São Luís Gonzaga"), and later Jorge Amado.
+Sales completed his elementary education in his hometown, Andaraí, a small mining city in the Chapada Diamantina.
+He then moved to Salvador to enroll at the Jesuit Antonio Vieira College, where his literary talent was noticed and stimulated by teachers, especially Father Cabral, who also taught and encouraged both Anísio Teixeira and Jorge Amado.

-Adulthood
+Career

-Despite the favorable environment, Herberto dropped out of school in the fifth year, returning to his hometown, where he lived until 1948, working as a notary officer.
-He also worked as a prospector and merchant, activities that gave him the basis and knowledge for his first work.
+Despite the favorable environment, Sales left school without graduating, and returned to his hometown, where he lived until 1948, working as a notary officer.
+Around that time, he also worked as a diamond prospector and merchant.
+These experiences inspired his first novel, Cascalho, which drew the attention of the dictionarist Aurélio Buarque de Holanda for its rich regional vocabulary.